WeixuanZ/materials-modelling/README.md

 Using Morse potential to investigate elastic properties of single crystal copper.
 Documentation is available at https://weixuanz.github.io/materials-modelling/.

+`src/Morse.py` and `src/MorseFast.py` are written by Prof. Gábor Csányi.

 ```python
 import numpy as np